Kokovec/Vectrex-SPI---Kokocart/README.md

   * Choose com port
   * Choose ROM file

 The app will then transfer the ROM over to the Vectrex.
 To load a new ROM file without turning off the Vectrex you can do one of two things:
-*
+* Hit the reset button on the app UI
+* Press and hold the the Vectrex reset button for 2 seconds In both cases the Vectrex will reboot in Minestorm but resetting the Vectrex (again) will kick off the loaded ROM.